DuduNord/CrealityLight/README.md

 ### DisplayLayerProgress Plugin (1.25.3)
 ### Emergency Stop Simplified (0.1.1)

-by default the pluggin does apply a pull-up or pull-down and check if the switch is open.
+By default the pluggin does apply a pull-up or pull-down and check if the switch is open.
 Si if the button is set to GND, the pluggin does set a pull-up and will stop ONLY if the voltage is pulled-up by the internal pull-up resistor.
 By checking with an multimeter, I was no able to see a 3.3V on the pin when the switch is activated (open).
 I had a look then on the log (cd .octoprint/logs and then go really down to nano octoprint.log) and see the message :
 ```
 File "/home/pi/oprint/local/lib/python2.7/site-packages/octoprint_emergencystopsimplified/__init__.py", line 59, in _setup_button
     GPIO.setmode(GPIO.BCM)